 It is a picture of a bust of Homer, the Greek poet, in the British Museum.
 The photograph has kindly been released into the public domain by the author.
 Did Homer really exist, or are works attributed to him really a gathering together of poems of oral tradition?
-The latter seems more likely, but I still like to see him as the epitome of the wandering poet, declaiming his works from town to town.
+The latter seems more likely, but we still like to see him as the epitome of the wandering poet, declaiming his works from town to town.

 Mind you, even then, most places would prefer to be the birth place of a dead poet than to pay a live one:

 Seven wealthy towns contend for Homer dead,

 Through which the living Homer begged his bread.